ngocnhan2003/ngocnhan2003/README.md

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“Yes, we have a dress code.
-You have to dress.”— Scott McNealy, co-founder of Sun Microsystems   ❞</i>
+<i>❝“UNIX is simple.
+It just takes a genius to understand its simplicity.”— Dennis Ritchie   ❞</i>
 <!--ENDS_HERE_QUOTE_README-->